-Elevate your spring rolls with the most magical Vietnamese condiment of all.
-This Nuoc Cham Recipe has perfect levels of sour, sweet, salty, savory and spicy!
+Elevate your spring rolls with this seriously tasty Vietnamese dipping sauce!
+This Nuoc Cham Recipe has perfect levels of sour, sweet, salty, savory, and spicy, to bring a kick to your Vietnamese dishes, and to your taste buds!

 I think you’ll agree with me that a condiment or dipping sauce can make or break a dish.
 It can elevate the flavors of the dish as a whole – or sink the entire ship.

-Well, it turns out you can make a delicious Vietnamese nuoc cham that will be the star of your dinner in no time flat!
-Seriously, five minutes in the kitchen is all it takes.
+Well, it turns out you can make a delicious and classic Vietnamese dipping sauce like nuoc cham that will be the star of your dinner in no time flat!
+Five minutes in the kitchen with simple ingredients is all it takes to make this easy recipe.

 Nuoc cham is the absolutely delicious Vietnamese dipping sauce that tends to accompany fried spring rolls (Chả giò), pan fried crepes (Bánh xèo) and rice noodle dishes (Bún).